Alive! (Kiss album)

-Alive! is the fourth album overall, and the first live album, by American hard rock band Kiss, released on September 10, 1975.
+Alive! is the first live album by American hard rock band Kiss, released on September 10, 1975.
 It is considered to be their breakthrough, and a landmark for live albums.
 The double-album contains live versions of selected tracks from their first three studio albums, Kiss, Hotter Than Hell and Dressed to Kill.
 It was recorded at concerts in Detroit, Michigan; Cleveland, Ohio; Wildwood, New Jersey; and Davenport, Iowa on May 16, June 21, July 20 and 23, 1975.

 The album's title was an homage to the 1972 live album Slade Alive! by the English rock group Slade, a band that heavily influenced Kiss.